 Tim lived as a monk in Hare Krishna temples for 10 years, spending 8 years at the island temple which is located 400 metres away from our current retreat centre.
 Visiting the Inish Rath Island temple is an option on all retreats for any guests who are interested.
 Other options are available for those who do not wish to visit the island.

 Although Lake Isle Retreats is open for the general public and is not specifically a "Krishna" retreat, Tim sings Krishna-related mantras as well as more general mantras like Om, as part of a relaxing meditation session.
 He does this using a harmonium musical instrument.
 Tim joined the temple ashram when he was a teenager in 1993, and when he is talking about meditation, he will often use examples from the Vedic and Vaishnava traditions.
 Veda are the largest and oldest texts of Eastern thought, which provided the cultural framework for modern-day Hinduism and Buddhism.

 As is common on yoga retreats, a small amount of karma-yoga is kindly requested of guests.
 This would simply be washing your own plate after meals.

 Most of our bedrooms do not have an en suite.
-As of Sept 23rd 2022, we have one twin room with an en suite.
-This can be available as a single en suite room by paying a supplement.
+We have one twin (or triple) room with an en suite.
+This can be available as a single en suite room by paying a supplement - on some retreats.